-In some cases, consolidating your debt may be the best quick credit repair solution for you.
+In some cases, consolidating your debt may be the best way to quickly repair your credit.
 This is true if a few of your accounts are past due or you have a few credit cards maxed out to their limit.
 In this situation you may want to apply for a debt consolidation loan.

 Some people think that doing that is a great idea.
 But the opposite is true.
 You want to leave those cards open because that shows that you have established a credit history, which is important if you want to improve your credit score.

-You can find a lot of quick credit repair tips, but you need to make sure the ones that you choose are a good fit for your financial situation.
+You can find a lot of tips on how to quickly repair your credit, but you need to make sure the ones that you choose to follow are a good fit for your personal financial situation.